 The evolution of these projects is monitored on-site every year by EdM with local teams to oversee their progress and ensure the correct use of funds.

-The EXO Foundation donated US$ 5000 in 2013 to help Enfants du Mekong build a water tank for drinking water in the Karen village of Gisewek, Chiang Mai province in Northern Thailand.
+EXO Foundation donated to help Enfants du Mekong build a water tank for drinking water in the Karen village of Gisewek, Chiang Mai province in Northern Thailand.
 It will contribute towards enhancing the livelihoods of 170 families across 3 villages.
 Karen as most ethnic groups (called minorities) are not granted Thai citizenship and as such don’t receive much support from the Thai government for education or infrastructure.
 They rely on their own agricultural activities to survive in self sufficiency.